CuriousAvenger/pyChatapp/README.md

 - Change the variable `IP` in client.py to the server's IP address.
 - Use ipconfig for windows or ifconfig for mac/linux to get the IP addr.
 - After client & server connects, specify the IP of your friend & vice versa.
-- This enables communication between 2 users, and to quit, type 'quit'.
+- This enables communication between 2 users, and to quit, type `quit`.

 # Error Handling
 - Make sure the two users are **not** from the same device, else the ChatApp will crash.
 - If you run into a forever loop, use task manager to kill python to exit the ChatApp.
 - Make sure no other program uses the port 4444.
-If it does, then change it var `PORT` in server.py and client.py
+If it does, then change the variable `PORT` in server.py and client.py